-On-ice programming takes place four nights per week and Saturdays at Lasker Rink in Northern Central Park.
+On-ice programming takes place at Lasker Rink in Northern Central Park.
 Students spend a minimum of one and a half hours on ice each week.
 The hockey program is broken out into an introductory hockey program for beginners and advanced sessions by age groups as approved by USA Hockey.

 Age-specific on-ice activities for students from 4-17 include skills development sessions and game setting scrimmages.
 Eventually students take part in intramural scrimmages to begin gaining in-game experience, and then home and travel games against teams from the local New York City and Westchester community, New Jersey, Connecticut, and Long Island.